ntavendale/KriaKR260Projects/README.md

 sudo xmutil listapps
 ```

-Eeach app has it's own folder in the /lib/firmware/xilinx directory.
+Each app has it's own folder in the /lib/firmware/xilinx directory.

 ## Set Default Firmware